viperproject/gobra-book/src/05/goroutine.md

 But to start the second goroutine, `acc(&c.count)` is required.

-With fractional permissions we can split read permissions to multiple goroutines.
+With fractional permissions, we can split read permissions to multiple goroutines.
 It is guaranteed that only one thread can have exclusive write permission to a memory location at a time.
 Concurrent reads do not constitute a data race.